 The overarching strategy behind GL account mapping is to provide organized financial tracking and insight to further business strategies and product development.
 Financial institutions and Fintech organizations can apply the benefits of GL account mapping to the chargeback management process by further organizing GL loss accounts by transaction type and even by product offering.
 Establishing a loss account for each specific credit plan, for example, helps organizations evaluate each credit offering by analyzing the patterns and frequencies of losses from disputed transactions – Losses that can result from auto write-offs, inefficient task management, errors in the recovery process, and much more.

 The insights from transaction-based GL account mapping rely on an organization’s ability to integrate customized accounting practices with its dispute management process.
-Quavo co-founder and managing partner David Chmielewski recommends issuers at least have separate loss accounts for each type of transaction they support, separating accounts by credit, debit, and ATM transactions.
+Quavo’s COO and Co-Founder, David Chmielewski, recommends issuers at least have separate loss accounts for each type of transaction they support, separating accounts by credit, debit, and ATM transactions.

 GL customizations are not limited to transaction types.
 Financial institutions may also segment broad GL loss accounts by fraud and non-fraud disputes and user and card types.
 An organized GL loss account allows FIs to gauge risk appetite and identify where heavy losses are occurring.
 For example, pre-paid issuers organizing loss accounts by closed-loop and open-loop cards are better equipped to determine if one type is more susceptible to fraud and why that may be.

 Establishing custom loss accounts helps businesses, provided that the custom GL system makes sense for the organization without becoming overwhelmingly complicated.
 Too many loss GL accounts with complex criteria can risk a disorganized and overwhelming GL integration that could do more harm than good to the chargeback management process.